Urban fantasy: Teen fiction

-Juvenile Fiction
+Juvenile fiction

 A helping of the fantastic is often an element in children's literature, but the two major strands of urban fantasy are well-represented in particular.

 The hidden-world focuses on stories and characters taking place in a fully-realized domain which operates secretly but simultaneously to the world with which we are familiar.
 An outstanding example are the Harry Potter books of J. K. Rowling - where our own (muggle) world is unaware of an entire universe of wizards and magical creatures; and intersections of these domains provide plot material and character dimensionality for the action taking place primarily in the magic universe - and so being a type of high-fantasy.

-On the other hand magical charm stories operate mostly in the mundane universe, but where a spell or token provides plot-interest.
+On the other hand, magical charm stories operate mostly in the mundane universe, but where a spell or token provides plot-interest.
 The protagonist of Robert Lawson's 1945 Mr. Wilmer works as a clerk for a big New York City company - but suddenly one morning he can speak with and understand animals.
 In the magical stories of Edward Eager, groups of children are granted wishes or transported through time by invoking spells.
 This makes the stories a variety of low-fantasy.

 Possibly the best-known urban fantasy series for children are P. L. Travers' low-fantasy Mary Poppins stories, set in London between the World Wars.
 As well as eight books, there have been several film and stage adaptations.
-The high-fantasy Harry Potter phenomenon may soon be in position to overtake Poppins.
+The high-fantasy Harry Potter phenomenon may soon be in position to overtake Poppins in sales, but not longevity.

-Paranormal Romance
+Paranormal romance

-In an online commentary, author Jeannie Holmes described differences between urban fantasy and paranormal romance:
+Author Jeannie Holmes described differences between urban fantasy and paranormal romance: